 Miller Trusts and ALTCS Special Needs Trusts

-Income only trusts are the same as miller trusts.
-These trusts help reduce the amount of monthly income to allow the applicant to qualify.
 The first step is to establish an income only trust/miller trust.
 To establish the trust, the trust document must be created.
-This can be done by a qualified attorney or document preparation firm.
+This can be done by a qualified attorney or document preparation firm such as Senior Planning.
 This trust will later be used to open up an income only trust bank account.
-The trust allows individuals over the income allowed threshold to qualify for state benefits because of the language in the trust; it complies with AHCCCS and ALTCS language.
+The trust allows individuals over the ALTCS income threshold to qualify for state benefits.

 Special Needs Trusts

-Sometime, people who are not of sound mind and judgment, or who are otherwise unable to manage their own financial affairs for reason of disability, may benefit from an ALTCS special needs trust.
-ALTCS Special needs trusts are commonly set up for certain circumstances, such as when the parents of a developmentally disabled adult wish to ensure their child has a good financial future once the parents can no longer care for them.
+Sometimes, people who are unable to manage their own financial affairs for reasons of disability may benefit from an ALTCS special needs trust.
+ALTCS Special needs trusts are commonly set up when the parents of a developmentally disabled adult wish to ensure their child has a good financial future once the parents can no longer care for them.
 ALTCS Special needs trusts make sure the beneficiary of the trust does not lose important state or federal benefits if their circumstances temporarily change.
 Usually, a family member or trusted friend is the trustee for a special needs trust on the disabled person’s behalf.
 Special needs trusts are also sometimes called supplemental needs trusts.
-They can also be used to receive an inheritance or settlement without the disabled person losing nursing benefits or other benefits they may be using.
+Depending on circumstance, a special needs trust can also be used to receive an inheritance or settlement without the disabled person losing benefits they may be using.

 Miller Trusts and Special Needs Trusts FAQ

 What can Miller Trust Money be used for?